What is psikat?

 Parameter Description

-ENV Amount of envelope modulation applied to the cutoff
+ENV Envelope modulation amount applied to the cutoff

 Amp